computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

-**Shell.packaged-utilities** is an extension of [Shell](https://github.com/unixfoundation/shell) for utilities consisting of more than one file.
+**General-purpose-computing.packaged-solutions** is an extension of [General-purpose-computing](https://github.com/unixfoundation/general-purpose-computing) for solutions consisting of more than one file.

 ## [Locatefile](locatefile)